 If it's an opened bottle and you leave it at room temperature, the fermentation process will work faster, causing the drink to become more acidic.
 It is even possible for a SCOBY to form in the bottle, which you could then use to make your kombucha.

 With that being said, use common sense when drinking anything that is past its expiration date.
 If it smells bad and tastes bad, then it is probably bad.
 Throw it out!

 Unopened Bottle of Store-Bought Kombucha

-NO, it has not gone bad, the flavor notes might have changed a bit, becoming more acidic or vinegary, but it’s still fine to drink.
-If you like the flavor.
+No, it has not gone bad, the flavor notes might have changed a bit, becoming more acidic or vinegary, as I've already stated, but it’s still fine to drink if you like the flavor.

 My first suggestion is to open it slowly because bottled kombucha can explode from the buildup of carbonatation.
 Cover the bottle with a towel and slowly open it over the kitchen sink.

 Next, just taste it.
-If you don’t like the taste, then throw it out, but I doubt it will hurt you.
+If you don’t like the taste, throw it out, but I doubt it will hurt you.
 If anything, it will be a little tart and vinegary due to the continuing fermentation process.
-Even though cold temperatures slow the fermentation process down almost to a standstill, is still does continue at a slow rate.
+Even though cold temperatures slow the fermentation process down almost to a standstill, it continues at a slow rate.

 Such a date just means that this is when you will get the best flavor and quality.